casellner/Bridging-Hope-Legacy/README.md

 #### Google Maps

-- TODO: document how to add new locations to map (this process is still being refined)
+Note: Once we have the create organization functionality, we will not have to manually add locations to the map

-- See the [react-google-maps](https://visgl.github.io/react-google-maps/) documentation for more help and examples
+See the [react-google-maps](https://visgl.github.io/react-google-maps/) documentation for more help and examples

 ### Backend